 To do this, you need to be able to effectively keep board members informed.
 A project management dashboard with indicators that provide visibility in three of the main areas is the ideal tool for this, enabling you to:

-A follow-up of the progress of each of your projects, with the most important indicators.
-This way you always know what the next step is to develop your projects.
+Monitoring the progress of each of your projects, with the most important indicators.
+So you always know what the next step is to make your projects evolve.

-A Kanban view that helps you identify general trends among your projects in order to optimize your management strategy.
+A Kanban view that helps to identify general trends among your projects in order to optimize your management strategy.

-A Timeline view to organize the execution of all your projects over the long term.
-It allows you to identify work overloads in advance and anticipate delays.
+A timeline view to organize the execution of all your projects over the long term.
+It makes it possible to identify overloads of work in advance and to anticipate delays.

 You can filter these views according to different indicators: their importance to the company, the project's timeframe, the teams working on it, the goals assigned to it, etc.